 Cons: Deep handle insets build up dirt quickly

-At the top end of our guide to, the best tactical knives are the Spyderco Sage Titanium Knife.
+At the top end of our guide, the best tactical knives are the Spyderco Sage Titanium Knife.
 Honoring renowned knife designer Chris Reeves, the Sage Titanium boasts Reeve’s patented Integral blade locking mechanism.
-Made of CPM-S30V steel, the flat-ground spear-point blade pays tribute to Spyderco’s Caly3 and Native models in shape and function and the solid titanium scaled handle offers maximum grip during use.
+Made of CPM-S30V steel, the flat-ground spear-point blade pays tribute to Spyderco’s Caly3 and Native models in shape and function, and the solid titanium scaled handle offers maximum grip during use.
 A reversible wire pocket clip adjusts for left- or right-hand carry and interior phosphor bronze washers ensure a smooth opening and closing for one-handed blade deployment.